 - If your front cover is white, you need to add small gray lines (maybe 3-4 pixels) around your template.
 This is because while the borders are clearly visible when the book is printed, the book cover preview on Amazon is displayed in front of a white background.
 Adding a gray border will make it stand out.

 - As a designer, you might be inclined to make it look as good as possible when you hold it in your hands.
 While this is a fine approach, the front cover also needs to look good (and readable!) when shown on the Amazon website.
-Try to scale down your cover and see if you can still recognize the writing and the image.
+Scale down your cover and see if you can still recognize the writing and the image.

 You might also have to use fonts that are easily readable at those sizes.
-This might reduce the quality of the high-resolution image and the printed cover but the only thing a potential buyer initially sees is the “minified” version of the cover.
-With printed books primarily sold in a (physical) book shop, the situation is different because customers can actually hold the final product in their hands: here, the details matter.
+This might reduce the quality of the high-resolution image and the printed cover, but the only thing a potential buyer (on Amazon) initially sees is the “minified” version of the cover.
+With printed books primarily sold in a (physical) book shop, the situation is different because customers can actually hold the final product in their hands.

 The back cover is the text a potential buyer turns to after seeing the front cover.
 The reader now knows what the book is about and is deciding whether or not to buy it.
 Thus, the back cover is the place where you make the sale.
 You should list a more detailed description of the contents at the top, and a short author biography, ideally with a picture of you, in the middle.
 Unlike the front cover, there are no special requirements for the font sizes for the back cover.
 An interested reader will look at it in full resolution.

-As mentioned above, it is recommended to have a professional designer work on your cover.
+As mentioned above, it is recommended to have a professional designer create your cover.
 Contact us at firstname.lastname@example.org if you need help in that regard.
-If you want to select a freelancer on your own, I recommend hiring someone with whom you can communicate very clearly, as cover design goes beyond simple “Draw this,” “Here, I am done,” and “Thank you.”
+If you want to select a freelancer on your own, I recommend hiring someone with whom you can communicate very clearly, as cover design goes beyond simply “Draw this,” “Here, I am done,” and “Thank you.”
 The designer needs to know what sets book covers apart from other graphics (like the different sizes of the cover graphic for advertisement discussed above).
-Ideally, the designer should have completed a number of past cover design projects.
-Examine his or her portfolio closely and do not expect that he or she will create a significantly better (or worse) design for your project.
+Examine his or her portfolio closely and do not expect that he or she will create a design that is significantly better (or worse) for your project.